RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

 to_num = to_square[0]*8+to_square[1] # do the same for the to_square
 return chess.Move(from_num, to_num) in chess_board.pseudo_legal_moves # check if the move is in the list of legal moves for the current board
 ```
-Since the code has already confirmed that only one piece has moved and the correct color has moved, the `chess` library makes it incredibly easy to check if this is a valid move. `chess.Board` objects automatically keep track of all piece positions and the player who's turn it is, in order to make the determination of what is a legal move. \
+Since the code has already confirmed that only one piece has moved and the correct color has moved, the `chess` library makes it incredibly easy to check if this is a valid move. `chess.Board` objects automatically keep track of all piece positions and the player whose turn it is, in order to make the determination of what is a legal move. \
 \
 If all three steps are true, and this frame does indeed contain a valid change from the last valid frame, the last step is just to update the variables that track the game state.
 ```python